maziac/DeZog/design/design.md

 Unfortunately vscode is not very object oriented at that point.
 I.e. immediate values are returned immediately and not as an object as arrays or structs.
 The complicates the implementation a there are 2 ways to return a response to a request.
-(Internally DeZog therefore use the ExpressionVariable which holds either a variable reference or a callback function pointer to retireve the value.)
+(Internally DeZog therefore use the ExpressionVariable which holds either a variable reference or a callback function pointer to retrieve the value.)

 **vscode has no way to tell DeZog that a variable reference is not used anymore.
 Therefore new variables can be added to the list but not removed anymore.**